5 Smart Ways to Lock a Station

 What is the difference between a compass lock and a QR lock?

-A compass lock is location-based (GPS): participants physically walk to a point you set, and it opens automatically when they're in range, making it great for outdoor tours.
+A compass lock is location-based (GPS): participants physically walk to a point you set, and it opens automatically when they're in range, making it great for outdoor tours with GPS map navigation.
 A QR lock is scan-based: participants scan a printed code with their camera, which is ideal for any environment, especially indoors.

 Do the locks work offline without an internet connection?

 Yes, absolutely.
-All four lock types in Spotix work fully offline.
-The GPS compass uses satellites instead of the internet, QR scanning runs locally on the camera, image recognition (AR) is processed directly on the phone, and the secret code uses simple text comparison.
+All five lock types in Spotix work fully offline.
+The GPS compass uses satellites instead of the internet, QR scanning runs locally on the camera, image recognition (AR) is processed directly on the phone, camera treasure hunt uses local GPS and compass sensors, and the secret code uses simple text comparison.

 Can I combine multiple lock types in the same tour?

 Definitely.
 Each station in your tour is configured independently.
-You can set the first station with a GPS compass, the second with a QR scan, the third with image recognition, and the fourth with a text riddle.
+You can set the first station with a GPS compass, the second with a QR scan, the third with image recognition, and the fourth with a camera treasure hunt.
 You choose whatever fits each specific point.

 What happens if a participant gets stuck and cannot open the lock?